biometryhub/IBS_conference/content/social.md

 ##### 2:00 – 4:00pm

 Bouldering is a form of rock climbing that is performed on small rock formations or artificial rock walls, known as boulders, without the use of ropes or harnesses.
 While it can be done without any equipment, most climbers use climbing shoes to help secure footholds, chalk to keep their hands dry and provide a firmer grip, and bouldering mats to prevent injuries from falls.
 A 2-hour bouldering session will take place at the Adelaide Bouldering Club.
-You are welcome to join the event.
-No experience is required and profession instruction/demonstration will be provided.
+No experience is required and professional instruction and demonstration will be provided.

 Also, for the climbing equipment, we have: